 That pop of floral color in everyone’s home means the holidays are right around the corner.
 National Poinsettia Day on December 12 also forms a cultural bridge between the U.S. and Mexico.
 Poinsettias, known as Euphorbia Pulcherrima, come in hundreds of beautiful colors.
 Even if you have a limited holiday decorating budget, strategically placed poinsettias can enhance your home in a variety of ways.
 Bottom line: What’s a holiday party without a gorgeous poinsettia plant on the mantle?

-National Poinsettia Day - History
+National Poinsettia Day timeline

 The House passed a measure recognizing National Poinsettia Day and the contributions of Paul Ecke, the founder of America's poinsettia industry.